-When we take a medication, we expect it to help us.
-Whether it’s a long-term medication for a chronic illness or something for the short term, we want it to work right to protect our health.
+When we take medication, we expect it to help us.
+Whether it’s a long-term medication for a chronic illness or something for the short-term, we want it to work right to protect our health.

 Unfortunately, even prescription medications aren’t flawless.
 Like any other product, drugs can be defective, and ingesting them could affect your health for years to come.
 Getting fair compensation and justice, then, is an important part of getting back on your feet.

 If you’ve been harmed by a prescription medicine, call an Alabama defective drug lawyer at our firm.
 Your medication might have caused lasting harm, and you likely need compensation to get your life back in order.
-The Henry Dailey Law Firm can help with that.
+Henry C. Dailey, Jr., P.C. can help with that.

 Before you file your claim, you need to ensure that your case warrants personal injury compensation.
 Fighting back against a major pharmaceutical company can take time and evidence, and you need to make sure that your Alabama defective drug claim is ready.